cscart/docs/user_guide/manage_products/import_export/fields_format.rst

 	EXAMPLE: *FREE US shipping over $100!
 Orders within next 2 days will be shipped on Monday*

 **Taxes**.
-Name of the tax defined in your CS-Cart installation which will be applied to the product.
+Name of the tax defined in your store which will be applied to the product.
 It is required to create taxes on the **Taxes** page before (!) importing them.
 Several taxes must be delimited by a comma.

 .. important::